H3AR7B3A7/EarlyAngularProjects/materialProject/README.md

 >ng g m shared/material --flat

-import all the modules into the material.modules.ts import MaterialModule into app.modules.ts
+export all the modules in the material.modules.ts import MaterialModule into app.modules.ts